-- Four accounting electives or - Three accounting electives plus one finance, economics, or study abroad elective (completed in Management, Marketing, Finance, or Economics.)
+- ACCT 6371, plus three accounting electives, or - ACCT 6371, plus two accounting electives and one finance, economics, or study abroad elective (study abroad course may be completed in Management, Marketing, Finance, or Economics).

 Marketing: Bridge Global M.B.A. students may choose 4 courses from the graduate Marketing course offerings not already required for their degree program.
 One study abroad completed in Management, Finance, Economics, or Accounting - may be substituted for a Marketing course.